iatorm/jellyfish/doc.md

 Characters are surrounded in single quotes `'`, and strings in double quotes `"`, from both sides.
 Arrays are wrapped in `[]`, and their items are separated by spaces when necessary.
 The arrays can be nested in an arbitrary way, and strings are simply arrays of characters.

-If a program is preceded by an empty line, matrix-form printing is used instead, and a single space on the first line suppresses automatic printing.

 ## Vocabulary